 If you're interested in cheap fares to Wellington, we run regular special offers.
 You can sign up for low fare alerts to receive early notice of these offers.
 You can also sign up to receive regular email updates about cheap airfares, packages, competitions and exclusive offers.

 Keep exploring Wellington

-Best time to go
+Best time to visit Wellington

 How much will it cost?

-Not including air travel and hotels, you should allow about NZ$100 to $150 a day per person for food and entertainment.
+This will depend on your tastes and what you want to do.
+As a rough guide, not including air travel and hotels, you should allow about NZD $100 to $150 a day per person for food and entertainment.